 In the late 1970’s, funk rock became the musical run-of-the-mill for bands such as Stevie Wonder, and Temptations, plus more.
 Even jazz artists adopted and traversed the funk groove.
 It built a strong foundation to music in today’s industry.
 Bands such as Prince, and Rick James, Blondie, Queen, and even Led Zeppelin has musically inspired songs that were from the basis of the funk groove.
 The band, Living Color has a song called “Open Letter (To A Landlord)” that shows a soulful demonstration with a powerful funk induced groove.
 Even David Bowie first US number one single, “Fame” was divulged from funk.

-How can life in today’s music industry not be a part of the funk rock era?
+How can life in today’s digital age and music industry not be a part of the funk rock era?
 Funk rock gets people to show their attitude and it is socially a fun atmosphere to be a part of.
 It shows tales of tragedy, vigorous realities, and passion.
 With a world we live in today, Funk rock brings out an expression of inspiration in everyone who listens to it.
 It is driven with the bass and drums that pound into our hearts as we jump around the dance floor.
 It holds a fusion of beats that lifts our souls of style and can bring out the best in some people.

 Funk Rock is life!